umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

       types split down the middle of the LVR (i.e. CH1-4 must have the same CCM voltage, CH5-8 must have the same CCM voltage)

-    - SHOULD BE MENTIONED LATER WHEN THE STEP COMES UP: Going down the board on one side, arrange CCMs as master, slave, master, slave, etc. with masters going on odd channels, slaves on even.

     - ???
 The Master-Slave configurations require a jumper ON the LVR output breakout board that electrically connects the master and slave output rails together.